rammurmu/runash-blog/README.md

 We've connected you to the nearest buyer in your area verified by us [Verified✓](https://)<br>
 [Learn more](https://)

-### Digital life easy life ###
-Bridging the gap between traditional retail commerce self-made face-to-face real selling and buying experience

 ### Diffserve ###
-The promise of diffserve or differentiated high-quality live streaming services<br>
+Promise of diffserve or differentiated high-quality live streaming services<br>
+Bridging the gap between traditional retail commerce self-made face-to-face real sell & buy experience<br>
 [Learm more](https://)

 ### Real world's Rral Commerce ###
 Providing physical reality through virtual reality

 ### Physical Reality (PR) ###
-We're create live streaming environment wher sellers can meet, showcase,demonstrate, and presentation or display their organic product and services with buyers
+We are create live streaming environment wher sellers can meet, <br>showcase,demonstrate, and presentation or display their organic product and services with buyers

 ### HOW IT WORKS? ###